hapticssymposium-org/hs2026/site/content/presenting/papers.md

 ## Presentation Instructions

-Each **Regular Paper** is allotted a 10-minute talk followed by a 2-minute Q&A. **Long Papers are each** allotted a 12-minute talk followed by a 3-minute Q&A. A 2-minute buffer is provided for presenter transitions.
+Each **Regular Paper** is allotted a 10-minute talk followed by a 2-minute Q&A. Each **Long Paper** is allotted a 12-minute talk followed by a 3-minute Q&A. A 2-minute buffer is provided for presenter transitions.

 Presenters must deliver their presentations from their own computers to avoid formatting issues.
 An HDMI connection is available in every room.
 Although a limited number of HDMI adapters will be provided on-site, presenters are encouraged to bring their own to ensure compatibility.